plone/cookieplone-templates/project/{{ cookiecutter.__folder_name }}/devops/README.md

 ### Server installation

-You need to Ubuntu or Debian in {{ cookiecutter.hostname }}, enable SSH and install python3 there.
+You need to Ubuntu or Debian in {{ cookiecutter.hostname }}, enable SSH, and install a supported version of Python 3 there.

 ### Ansible Installation